davesque/davesque.github.io/content/posts/2023-02-28-adjoints-and-inverses.md

 \end{array}
 \\]

-More explicitly, it seems that inverses establish a *directional* relationship between equalities through implication[^2].
-On the other hand, adjoints establish a *directionless* relationship between dot products through equality (by showing how those dot products can be equal).
+More explicitly, it seems that inverses establish a bi-directional relationship between equalities through implication[^2].
+On the other hand, adjoints establish a bi-directional relationship between dot products through equality (by showing how those dot products can be equal).

 It never occurred to me quite this way before.
 The idea of equality and the